Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Conclusions

 \section{Conclusions}

-This paper proposed a theoretical framework to address the challenging characterization of \gls{nf} grating lobes, which we interpreted as aliasing artifacts affecting \glspl{af}.
-By leveraging a local spatial-frequency representation of the steering and matched signals, we described the structural origin of these aliasing artifacts.
-Our framework then exploits this understanding and provides a systematic methodology to derive \glspl{afr}, which formally defines the geometry drawn by the \gls{nf} grating lobes.
-Studying these regions is the key to designing \gls{asod}, guaranteeing no aliasing when restricting the array's operation in this domain.
-Deriving methods to mathematically determine \glspl{asod} therefore constitutes the direct next step expected to follow the current work.
+This paper has introduced a novel theoretical framework to address the challenging characterization of \gls{nf} grating lobes.
+In the proposed approach, we have formally defined these lobes as aliasing artifacts affecting \glspl{af}.
+Their structural origin has been further explained by leveraging a local spatial-frequency representation of the steering and matched signals.
+This enabled us to extend the conventional \gls{ff} interpretation of grating lobes while consistently explaining their observed behavior in the \gls{nf} regime.

+Exploiting this understanding, this paper has provided a systematic methodology to derive \emph{\glspl{afr}}.
+The boundaries of those regions analytically define the geometry of the \gls{nf} grating lobes.
+Studying them is the key to designing \glspl{asod}.
+These domains guarantee no aliasing when restricting a given array to operate in this domain.
+Deriving methods to mathematically determine \glspl{asod} therefore constitutes a potential next step that directly follows the current work.

 This paper illustrated its practical value in deriving closed-form expressions of \glspl{afr} for both \glspl{ula} and \glspl{uca}.
+In the context of \glspl{ula}, the present study has also detailed the connection between its \gls{nf} findings and established \gls{ff} knowledge.
+This result further illustrated how this work can potentially bridge this gap in a unified and coherent framework.

-Importantly, our framework is currently restricted to explaining the geometrical presence of \gls{nf} grating lobes.
-As a key feature of the \gls{nf} regime, these lobes are usually weaker than the main lobe, which allows \glspl{xla} to theoretically function beyond the \gls{afr}.
-Expanding our framework to aliasing amplitudes is therefore critical to study the reachable performance in this context.
-Similarly, subsequent work extending our framework to capture the resolution of both the main and grating lobes would constitute a key step toward a comprehensive characterization of the \gls{af}’s properties.
+Importantly, the proposed framework is currently restricted to explaining the geometrical \emph{presence} of aliasing effects--and hence grating lobes-- in the \glspl{af} of \gls{nf} arrays.
+As a key feature of the \gls{nf} regime, these lobes are usually weaker in amplitude than the main lobe.
+This allows \glspl{xla} to theoretically function beyond the \gls{afr}.
+Expanding the present analysis to include aliasing amplitudes is therefore critical to fully assess the attainable performance of \glspl{xla}.
+Moreover, subsequent work extending our findings to include the resolution of both the main and grating lobes represents a key step toward a comprehensive characterization of the \gls{af} properties.